MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

    ```

-1. From the Cloud Shell pane, run the following to start and infinite loop that sends the HTTP requests to the web app:
+1. From the Cloud Shell pane, run the following to start an infinite loop that sends the HTTP requests to the web app:

    ```powershell
    while ($true) { Invoke-WebRequest -Uri $webapp.DefaultHostName }